mooch443/trex/docs/parameters_trex.rst

 	**default value:** 3

-	If this is a number > 0, the outline detected from the image will be passed through an elliptical fourier transform with `outline_approximate` number of coefficients.
+	If this is a number > 0, the outline detected from the image will be passed through an elliptical fourier transform with  number of coefficients.
 When the given number is sufficiently low, the outline will be smoothed significantly (and more so for lower numbers of coefficients).